15 Ways to Advertise and Promote Your Business in 2023

 For business owners, the ways that you can promote your business and attract attention have changed dramatically in the past decade.

 By far, the most significant change has been in digital ad spending.
-A research report by Zenith expects U.S. internet ad spending to increase 12.4 percent in 2020 to over $135 billion, which accounts for 53 percent of ad spending.
+A research report by Zenith expected the U.S. internet ad spending to increase 12.4% in 2020 to over $135 billion, which accounts for 53% of ad spending.
 This means more than half of all spending on advertising has now moved to online mediums.

-In this article, we’ll look at the ten most popular advertising platforms and how to promote your business in 2021 and beyond.
+In this article, we’ll look at the fifteen most popular advertising platforms and how to promote your business in 2023 and beyond.

 How To Promote Your Business in 2023